smnorris/fwapg/README.md

         cd fwapg
         make

-The download is extremely slow, this will take several hours (spatial data is downloaded via WFS to ensure it is current).
+Spatial data is downloaded via `openmaps.gov.bc.ca` WFS service (using `bcdata`) to ensure it is current.
+The download for the larger tables is *very* slow, the full load takes several hours.

-4. Run `fwapg` enabled queries with your favorite sql client.
+Once complete, you can run `fwapg` enabled queries with your favorite sql client.
 For example:

 *Locate the nearest point on the FWA stream network to a X,Y location on Highway 14:*

         SELECT gnis_name, blue_line_key, downstream_route_measure
         FROM FWA_IndexPoint(-123.7028, 48.3858, 4326);